Book cover

 }

-In other words, they do not recommend using two assert commands in the same test, as in the following code:
+Thus, they advise against using two or more assert statements in the same test, as in the following code:

 @Test